 Segments From this episode

 Life is hard enough without having to decipher everything.
 Each week, Marketplace Money brings you a word or a phrase that has bubbled to the top of the news.
-For instance, zombie debt.
+For instance, naked short selling.
 You hear it, you see it, but do you really know it?

 It's time once again for economics editor Chris Farrell to help you sort out what's smart, what's stupid and what's the Straight Story.
-This week, Warren Buffett gifted $30 billion to the Bill & Melinda Gates Foundation, and Chris says even Americans of humble means can learn a lot about charitable giving from the Wizard of Omaha.
+This week, Chris says a bill that's supposed to protect consumers' private financial data only protects businesses' ability to sell you credit.